| YOUR HOLIDAY STARTS FROM HERE

 Bormio the Magnificent Land

 The district of Bormio, also called ” Magnificent Land” or “Magna Land of Bormio and the honored valleys”, is located in the north of Italy, in the province of Sondrio and Region of Lombardy, and comprises the municipalities of Bormio, Valdidentro, Valdisotto and Valfurva.
-Nestled in the heart of the Alps, in Raetic sector, on the border with the Swiss Canton of Grisons, it is about 37 miles (60 km) from the city of Sondrio.
+Nestled in the heart of the Alps, in Raetic sector, on the border with the Swiss Canton of Grisons, it is about 37 miles (60 km) away from the city of Sondrio.

 Bormio and the Stelvio Pass